saurabh-chamola/tree/README.md

 TASK: CREATE TREE-BASED CATEGORY APIs (POST AND GET ONLY)

 ------------------------------------------------------------------------------------------------------------------------

+                                 EXAMPLE-1

+in this example, we start with a root or parent  category called Cars.
+There are three child categories/nodes under Cars: Petroleum Cars, Hybrid Cars, and Electric Cars.
+Each of these categories can have even multiple categories.

+For example, Petroleum Cars node has two smaller categories: Gasoline-Powered Cars and Diesel-Powered Cars.
+Hybrid Cars has  categories like Fuel Cell Electric Vehicles (FCEV) and Battery Electric Vehicles (BEV).
+You can keep adding  categories to any main category.

+                                    EXAMPLE-2

 I have created a tree-based category API.
 First I will create a root category, and the next time I want to add a category, I can associate it as a child category with the previous parent category.

 Step 1